vsrinivas/fuchsia/system/ulib/async/README.md

 Occasionally it may be useful to register a receiver which will be the recipient of multiple data packets instead of allocating a separate task structure for each one.
-The Magenta port takes care of storing the queued packet data contents until it is delivered.
+The Zircon port takes care of storing the queued packet data contents until it is delivered.

 The client can queue packets from any thread but dispatch will occur